jbtrystram/p2p-iot-simulator/README.md

 ### Let's dive into it !
 #### Run an experiment
-Clone the repo on your machine then compile the code.
+Clone the repo on your computer (if you plan to contribute, a fork to your personnal account will make things easier) then compile the code.
 A makefile is provided to ease things.

 `make all` will compile the code.